zhaiyusci/blog/content/ssh_tunneling.md

 Set the rule as auto start and reconnect if break.

-Then enjoy by login your VPS then type:
+Login your VPS then type:
 ```bash
 ssh your_user_name@0.0.0.0 -p 10133
 ```

+Enjoy!